ChildMindInstitute/mindlogger-arbitrary-server/README.md

 #### 2. Update/Set admin configurations

-Mke sure you do not use default credentials - go to ``docker-compose.yml`` and update environment variables before running the container.
+Make sure you do not use default credentials - go to ``docker-compose.yml`` and update environment variables before running the container.
 You can't change it again once you run docker.
 #### Environment Variables

 * `MONGO_INITDB_DATABASE` - Inital Database to be crated during first startup